leanprover/logic_and_proof_lean3/axiomatic_foundations.rst

 The seven axioms we have seen are quite powerful, and suffice to represent large portions of mathematics.
 We discuss the remaining axioms of Zermelo-Fraenkel set theory here.

 So far, none of the axioms we have seen rule out the possibility that a set :math:`x` can be an element of itself, that is, that we can have :math:`x \in x`.
-The following axiom precludes that:
+The following axiom precludes that.

 .. math::